 Now $k_{n}=o(\frac{n}{log(n)})$, then for every n and $\omega \in \tilde{\Omega}_{n}$, the induced subset $(L_{n})_{\omega} \in \mathcal{T}(k_{n})$ such that for every compact set $V \subseteq \mathbb{R}^{d}$ we can write $max_{A \in (L_{n})_{\omega_{i}}} diam (A \cap V) \rightarrow 0$.
 This implies condition $(3)$ is satisfied and hence the theorem.\\ \end{proof}

 \begin{remark} Thus, it may be noted that regression trees are empirically consistent when the size $k_{n}$ of the tree grows as $o(\frac{n}{log(n)})$.
-It is interesting to know that without employing sufficient conditions as mentioned in equation (1), (2) and (3), we can have universally consistent regression tree provided the regularity condition of Theorem 1 is satisfied.
+It is interesting to know that without employing sufficient conditions as mentioned in equation (1), (2) and (3), we can have a universally consistent regression tree provided the regularity condition of Theorem 1 is satisfied.
 It is also noted that with sufficiently large n, the optimal regression tree will not divide the regions of the feature space on which the regression function is constant.
 We further conclude that feature selection using RT algorithm is justified and RT output will also play an important role in designing the regression model for increasing the predictive accuracy of the model.
-It should also be mentioned that incorporating RT output as an input feature in ANN, the dimensionality gets increased, thus the performance of ANN model will be improved at a significant rate \cite{kohonen1988statistical}. \end{remark}
+It should also be mentioned that incorporating RT output as an input feature in ANN, the dimensionality gets increased, thus the performance of the ANN model will be improved at a significant rate \cite{kohonen1988statistical}. \end{remark}

-Our proposed hybrid model has two parts: extracting important features from the feature space using RT algorithm and building one hidden layered ANN model with the important features extracted using RT along with RT output as another input vector in ANN model.
-In our base model, dimension of input layer, denoted by $d_{m}(\leq{p})$, is the number of important features obtained by RT + 1.
-It is also noted that one-hidden layer neural networks yield strong universal consistency and there is little theoretical gain in considering two or more hidden layered neural network \cite{devroye2013probabilistic}.
+Our proposed hybrid model has two parts: extracting important features from the feature space using RT algorithm and building one hidden layered the ANN model with the important features extracted using RT along with RT output as another input vector in the ANN model.
+In our base model, the dimension of the input layer, denoted by $d_{m}(\leq{p})$, is the number of important features obtained by RT + 1.
+It is also noted that one-hidden layered neural networks yield strong universal consistency and there is a little theoretical gain in considering two or more hidden layered neural network \cite{devroye2013probabilistic}.
 In hybrid RT-ANN model, we have used one hidden layer with k neurons.
 This makes our hybrid model less complex and less time consuming while running the model.
-Our objective is to state the sufficient condition for universal consistency and then finding out the optimal value of k.
-Before stating the sufficient conditions for the consistency of the algorithm and optimal number of nodes in hidden layer, let us define the following: \\
+Our objective is to state the sufficient condition for universal consistency and then to find out the optimal value of $k$.
+Before stating the sufficient conditions for the consistency of the algorithm and the optimal number of nodes in the hidden layer, let us define the following: \\

 Let the random variables $\underline{Z}$ and $\underline{Y}$ take their values from $\mathbb{R}^{d_{m}}$ and $[-K,K]$ respectively.
 Denote the measure of $\underline{Z}$ over $\mathbb{R}^{d_{m}}$ by $\mu$ and $m:\mathbb{R}^{d_{m}}\rightarrow [-K,K]$ be a measurable function such that $m(Z)$ approximates $Y$.
 Given the training sequence $\xi_{n}=\{ (Z_{1},Y_{1}), (Z_{2},Y_{2}),...,(Z_{n},Y_{n}) \}$ of $n$ iid copies of ($\underline{X},\underline{Y}$), the parameters of the neural network regression function estimators are chosen such that it minimizes the empirical $L_{2}$ risk = $\frac{1}{n} \sum_{j=1}^{n}|f(Z_{j})-Y_{j}|^{2}$.
 We have used logistic squasher as sigmoid function in neural network which is defined as follows:\\